BostonGlobe/globe-graphic-template/README.md

 	gulp prod

-Will output the index.html and the media folder in the prod directory.
+This will output the index.html and the media folder in the prod directory.
+It can now be [deployed to server](#how-to-deploy).

 ### How to include javascript libraries
 For now, talk to Russell.